 Facebook’s goal is to find the most effective way to allocate the limited advertising space they have.

 They achieve it by running thousands of mini auctions every second, with advertisers competing against each other for ad space.
-If you happen to win such an auction, you’ll be charged and your ad will be displayed to the audience you chose.
+If you happen to win the auction, you’ll be charged and your ad will be displayed to the audience you defined and chose.

 And how much does Facebook advertising cost?